Spain confiscates 35 tons of hashish smuggled in yachts

-MADRID (AP) - Spanish authorities said Wednesday that they have confiscated 35 that was being smuggled aboard luxury yachts in what they call the country’s largest bust at sea involving the drug.
+MADRID (AP) - Spanish authorities said Wednesday that they have confiscated 35 tons of hashish that was being smuggled aboard luxury yachts in what they called the country’s largest bust at sea involving the drug.

 Spain’s Finance Ministry said the hashish was found when agents boarded four sailboats belonging to an alleged smuggling ring.
 Police found 30 tons of hash on the yachts in addition to 5 tons previously seized elsewhere.